-This section of the Via Francigena in Tuscany, from Lucca to Siena, is one of the most popular and spectacular stretches of the Via Francigena, the Camino to Rome.
-The trail starts in the walled city of Lucca with its amazing Renaissance wall and citadel and finishes in the UNESCO World Heritage historic centre of Siena.
+This section of the Via Francigena in Tuscany from Lucca to Siena, is one of the most popular and spectacular stretches of the Via Francigena, the Camino to Rome.

-If you’d like to join a group, this trip is also available as a guided tour, see details here: Via Francigena Guided.
+If you would like to join a group, this trip is also available as a guided tour, see details here: Via Francigena Guided.

 Click below to create your trip.
 You can walk or cycle.